On adjunctions for Fourier-Mukai transforms: Adjunction morphisms for Fourier-Mukai transforms

 where the horizontal isomorphisms are all due to the projection formula.
-To see that diagram \eqref{eqn-big-commutative-ladder} indeed commutes, observe that its topmost square commutes by Lemma \ref{lemma-projection-formula-commutes-with-adjunction-1}, the middle two commute trivially and the lowermost square commutes by Lemma \ref{lemma-projection-formula-commutes-with-adjunction-2}. \end{proof}
+To see that diagram \eqref{eqn-big-commutative-ladder} indeed commutes, observe that its topmost square commutes by Lemma \ref{lemma-projection-formula-commutes-with-adjunction-1}, the middle two commute by functoriality and the lowermost square commutes by Lemma \ref{lemma-projection-formula-commutes-with-adjunction-2}. \end{proof}